 Q: Can I import files created by DTA software?

-A: Files created by DTA 5 (xml) can be imported into the power factor test forms of PowerDB.
-Files created by DTA 6 are not supported at this time.
-Current plans are to add this capability in the upcoming release of Version 11.
+A: Files created by DTA 5 (xml) or DTA 6/7 (dtax) can be imported into the power factor test forms of PowerDB.
+Files created by DTA 6/7 are supported only in Version 11 or later.